embedded-office/canopen-stack/README.md

 ## Usage

-With version 4.4, the CANopen Stack project introduces an ecosystem that tries to support you in your project management.
-This support uses multiple repositories for essential aspects of an embedded software project setup:
+With version 4.4, the CANopen Stack project introduces an ecosystem which supports you in managing target specific applications.
+This support uses multiple repositories for different aspects of the embedded software project setup:

 - **[cmake-scripts](https://github.com/embedded-office/cmake-scripts)** - this repository is responsible for the embedded toolchains and the component package management.
 - **[canopen-stack](https://github.com/embedded-office/canopen-stack)** - this repository represents the platform independent CANopen stack component.

+### Embedded Target: STM32F7 series

-- **[canopen-stm32f7xx](https://github.com/embedded-office/canopen-stm32f7xx)** - this repository contains a complete Quickstart example setup for the device STM32F769.
-The adaption to other devices out of the STM32F7 series are small.
+- **[canopen-stm32f7xx](https://github.com/embedded-office/canopen-stm32f7xx)** - this repository contains a complete Quickstart example setup for the device `STM32F769`.
 - **[STM32CubeF7](https://github.com/embedded-office/STM32CubeF7)** - this fork of the ST Microelectronics HAL package is integrated into the CMake build system and packaged with minimal required source files to get the ST HAL/LL drivers working (No middleware and documentation).

+### Embedded Target: STM32F4 series

+- **[canopen-stm32f4xx](https://github.com/embedded-office/canopen-stm32f4xx)** - this repository contains a complete Quickstart example setup for the device `STM32F446`.
+- **[STM32CubeF4](https://github.com/embedded-office/STM32CubeF4)** - this fork of the ST Microelectronics HAL package is integrated into the CMake build system and packaged with minimal required source files to get the ST HAL/LL drivers working (No middleware and documentation).

 ## Add Component in CMake (recommended)